Walter Mondale: Private citizen and ambassador

-He chaired a bipartisan group to study campaign finance reform, and was Clinton's special envoy to Indonesia in 1998.
+During Bill Clinton's presidency, Mondale was United States Ambassador to Japan from 1993 to 1996.
+During his tenure, he oversaw the U.S. response to the 1995 Okinawa rape incident, when U.S. servicemen raped a 12-year old girl, with Mondale apologizing to Okinawa Governor Masahide Ōta.
+Mondale also chaired a bipartisan group to study campaign finance reform and served as Clinton's special envoy to Indonesia in 1998.

 Until his appointment as Ambassador to Japan, Mondale was a Distinguished University Fellow in Law and Public Affairs at the Humphrey School of Public Affairs at the University of Minnesota.
 In 1990, he established the Mondale Policy Forum at the Humphrey Institute.
 The forum has brought together leading scholars and policymakers for annual conferences on domestic and international issues.

 Mondale spoke before the U.S. Senate on September 4, 2002, delivering a lecture on his service, with commentary on the transformation of the office of the vice president during the Carter administration, the Senate cloture rule for ending debate, and his view of the future of the Senate.
 The lecture was a part of a continuing Senate "Leaders Lecture Series" that ran from 1998 to 2002.

 2002 U.S. Senate election and beyond

-In 2002, Democratic Senator Paul Wellstone from Minnesota, who was running for reelection, died in a plane crash 11 days before the November 5 election.
-Mondale replaced Wellstone on the ballot at the urging of Wellstone's relatives.
-The Senate seat was the one Mondale had held before resigning to become vice president in 1977.
+In the 2002 midterm elections, two term incumbent Democratic Senator Paul Wellstone from Minnesota, who was campaigning for reelection to a third term, tragically died in a plane crash 11 days before the November 5 election.
+Mondale quickly replaced Wellstone on the ballot at the urging of Wellstone's relatives.
+The Senate seat was the same one Mondale had held before resigning to become vice president in 1977.